So, you want your script to get made …

 Think about this hard, really hard because I need you to be realistic.
 Who would go out and pay to see your movie?
 If your protagonist is a pregnant teenager shooting up smack on a council estate, your movie is not for teens, and don’t keep insisting that it is.
 Go to your local multiplex and have a look see what the majority of teens are watching.
 It isn’t The Selfish Giant.

 BIO: After 20 years in film sales, marketing, development and production at Summit Entertainment, Polygram and most recently Salt, Samantha Horley is now a freelance development consultant helping filmmakers focus on the commercial viability of their project with a view to giving it the best chance of being made and being seen.
-In 2010 she founded The Vipers Nest to support rising British filmmaking talent, which you can JOIN HERE.
 Follow @SamanthaHorley on Twitter & visit HER BLOG.